Spiritual signs in nature and their meaning in indigenous cultures

 - the beauty of natural cycles

-Because it appears rarely and disappears quickly, the rainbow also reminds us of the value of fleeting moments.
+Because it rarely appears and quickly disappears, the rainbow also reminds us of the value of fleeting moments.

 A sudden gust of wind

 Wind is often associated with movement and change.
-Invisible yet powerful, it sometimes symbolizes the energy that flows through the world.
+Invisible but powerful, it sometimes symbolizes the energy flowing through the world.

 - a moment of transformation

-- a reminder to remain attentive to what is happening around you
+- a reminder to stay attentive to what is happening around you

-In several traditions, the wind also evokes communication between different aspects of the natural world.
+In several traditions, wind also evokes communication between different aspects of the natural world.

 The butterfly is a universal symbol of transformation.
 Its life cycle represents the passage from one state to another.